LaRosa's Pizzeria: Expansion

 LaRosa's first franchise was sold in 1967 in Finneytown, Ohio.
 Following that, additional franchises were opened in Greater Cincinnati communities such as Clifton, Hyde Park, and White Oak.
 By 1980, LaRosa's had 25 locations.

-Between 2004 and 2014, LaRosa's carefully expanded further with corporately owned and franchise locations in Middletown, Liberty Township, Loveland, Mason, Colerain Township, and Oxford, among others, as well as locations in Northern Kentucky and Southeastern Indiana.
+Between 2004 and 2014, LaRosa's expanded further with corporately owned and franchise locations in Middletown, Liberty Township, Loveland, Mason, Colerain Township, and Oxford, among others, as well as locations in Northern Kentucky and Southeastern Indiana.
+LaRosa's pizzas are also provided at various entertainment venues in Cincinnati and at Cincinnati Children's Hospital Medical Centre.